RodrigoHamuy/react-three-map/README.md

 - [ ] Use ThreeJS as a canvas overlay.
 - [ ] Add stencil buffers to occlude from the map.
 - [ ] Fully decompose the projection matrix into all the Camera properties required.
+- [ ] Support post processing.
+- [ ] Support multiple coordinate transformations using only one ThreeJS renderer.